dhirdhir1997/Waypoint_obstacle_avoidance_robot/README.md

 Print out the positions and diameters of the obstacles chosen and also the coordinates of the waypoints selected by the program.

+# Solution:

+Write a simple C++ code to find positions and diameters of obstacle with coordinates of waypoints.
+For this, following assumptions were made:

 Assumptions:
 1. There are three sample obstacles taken in the co-ordinate system